-- During last year's Legislative session, as well as on an on-going basis, I and my staff meet with state and local elected officials to provide updates on implementing the RESTORE grants program. - In the fall of 2015, Listening Sessions were held in three cities along the coastal region to secure public comment on the Priorities Document and implementation of the RESTORE Act. - Staff conducted workshops to provide information for completing the project application.
-An instructional video for completion of the application is posted on the web site. - Also posted on the web site is a video discussing the components of the RESTORE Act and the availability of grant funds.
+- In the fall of 2015, Listening Sessions were held in three cities along the coastal region to secure public comment on the Priorities Document and implementation of the RESTORE Act. - Staff conducted workshops to provide information for completing the project application for the Bucket 1 RFGA.
+An instructional video for completion of the application is posted on the web site. - Also posted on the web site is a video discussing the components of the RESTORE Act and the availability of grant funds. - For other rounds of request for projects, similar outreach activities are expected.